Japan Cherry Blossoms

 Tokyo - Arrival & Welcome

-7:00 PM - Welcome dinner as a group, followed by an orientation.
+7:00 PM - Welcome dinner as a group, followed by a brief orientation.

 Your Organizer